OAGi/Score/docs/user_guide/index.rst

    Note that the password should be at least five characters.

-6. Click the “Create” button.
+6. Click the "Create" button.

 Note that once a user account is created, it can be disabled but not discarded.
 For more information about disabling and enabling a user